confidential-containers/cloud-api-adaptor/ibmcloud/README.md

 $ terraform destroy
 ```

-If the `cloud-api-adaptor` process was still running `terraform destroy` for this Terraform template should automatically delete the peer pod created VM instance too.
+If the `cloud-api-adaptor` process was still running `terraform destroy` for this Terraform configuration should automatically delete the peer pod created VM instance too.
 If the `cloud-api-adaptor` process has stopped, then you can manually check for extra pod VSIs by running:
 ```bash
 $ ibmcloud is instances
 ```